Call for papers

 • Qualitative, quantitative, and conceptual methodologies in the study of Lacanian psychoanalysis

-• Dialogues with other psychoanalytic schools
+• Dialogues within the field of psychoanalysis with other schools

 Paper Proposal

+Please send your proposals to: Lacantodayconference@ugent.be – mentioning ‘Paper Proposal 2026 Lacan Today Conference’ or in the subject box.
 Paper submissions (WORD format) should have between 450 and 500 words.
 Your submission should make clear the point you will discuss, as well as provide an overview of your overall line of reasoning.
 The first page of your submission should include your name, the submission title, institutional affiliation, phone and email.
 The second page of the submission should include your title and the 450-500 word proposal.
-Panel submissions (WORD format) should contain all individual paper submissions, and additionally also mention the panel chair (name, institutional affiliation, phone and email).
-Proposals should be submitted by April 29th, 2024, and will be peer reviewed.
-Acceptance will be announced by May 15th, 2024.
+Proposals should be submitted by April 29th, 2026, and will be peer reviewed.
+Acceptance will be announced by May 15th, 2026.

 Poster submissions